 Avoid nicotine.
 Smoking when you're feeling stressed may seem calming, but nicotine is a powerful stimulant, leading to higher, not lower, levels of anxiety.

 Drink alcohol in moderation.
-Alcohol temporarly reduces worry, but too much can cause anxiety as it wears off.
+Alcohol temporarily reduces worry, but too much can cause anxiety as it wears off.

 Tip 3: Don't skimp on sleep

 You may feel like you just don’t have the time get a full night’s sleep.
 But skimping on sleep leaves interferes with your daytime productivity, creativity, problem-solving skills, and ability to focus.
-The better rested you are, the better equipped you’ll be to tackle your job responsibilities.
-What’s more, when you’re operating on a full-night’s sleep, it's much easier to keep your emotional balance, a key factor in coping with job and workplace stress.
+The better rested you are, the better equipped you’ll be to tackle your job responsibilities and cope with workplace stress.